FDio/csit/resources/job_specs/report_iterative/2n-spr/vpp-ndrpdr-00.md

 1c AND 64b AND ndrpdr AND e810cq AND drv_vfio_pci AND eth-l2bdscale10kmaclrn
 2c AND 64b AND ndrpdr AND e810cq AND drv_vfio_pci AND eth-l2bdscale10kmaclrn
 4c AND 64b AND ndrpdr AND e810cq AND drv_vfio_pci AND eth-l2bdscale10kmaclrn
-##### eth-l2bdscale100kmaclrn
-1c AND 64b AND ndrpdr AND e810cq AND drv_vfio_pci AND eth-l2bdscale100kmaclrn
-2c AND 64b AND ndrpdr AND e810cq AND drv_vfio_pci AND eth-l2bdscale100kmaclrn
-4c AND 64b AND ndrpdr AND e810cq AND drv_vfio_pci AND eth-l2bdscale100kmaclrn
 ##### eth-l2bdscale1mmaclrn
 1c AND 64b AND ndrpdr AND e810cq AND drv_vfio_pci AND eth-l2bdscale1mmaclrn
 2c AND 64b AND ndrpdr AND e810cq AND drv_vfio_pci AND eth-l2bdscale1mmaclrn